SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: The SMART Benchmark

-This task design isolates arithmetic skills by minimizing confounding cognitive demands such as language comprehension or complex reasoning, thereby enabling a focused and accurate evaluation of the model's computational proficiency.
+We design this task to isolate arithmetic skills from other cognitive demands—such as language comprehension or complex reasoning—thereby providing a focused and precise assessment of a model’s arithmetic capabilities.

-\textbf{Reflection \& Refinement.} The final stage in Polya's problem-solving model, "looking back," involves reviewing the solution and improving its correctness.
-Recent literature has demonstrated that LLMs possess a promising capacity for self-feedback, and iterative refinement \cite{madaan2023self, shinn2023reflexion, guo2025deepseek, huang2022large}.
-These studies suggest that prompting LLMs to scrutinize their own outputs or follow structured verification steps lead to improved accuracy and more robust reasoning.
-So, it is crucial to evaluate the self-critique capability of LLMs.